 It remains unclear, however, to what extent the direct and indirect effects of religiosity on social policy attitudes operate similarly across national and cultural contexts.
-Previous studies targeted predominantly Protestant cultures, and data on non-Christian populations is particularly sparse (cf. Caprara, 2018).
-An important possibility to consider is that cultural surroundings have a major effect on which patterns of values can be 'contained,' managed and integrated into the identity of religious individuals and which cannot.
-Consider, for example, the difference between being deeply religious in Sweden and being deeply religious in Ghana.
+Previous studies targeted predominantly Protestant cultures, and data on non-Christian populations is particularly sparse (cf., Caprara, 2018).
+An important possibility to consider is that cultural surroundings have a major impact on which patterns of values can be included, managed and integrated into the identity of religious individuals and which cannot.
+Consider, for example, the being deeply religious in Sweden and being deeply religious in Ghana differ.
 The religious Swede lives in a secular, individualist culture that emphasizes, perhaps above all else, personal choice and social equality (Kasselstrand, 2015).
-It is more likely that her religious faith will have found a path that accommodates liberal values.
-The religious Ghanaian lives in a collectivistic culture that stresses values of conservation, such as respect for authority and honoring tradition (Hunsberger, Owusu & Duck, 1999).
-Religion in any case typically supports and matches such values, posing no cognitive dissonance.
-Now imagine a non-religious Swede versus a non-religious Ghanaian.
-The non-religious Swede is likely to experience congruency between his liberal humanistic values and his secular worldview.
-Not so for the non-religious Ghanaian.
-She holds cultural values supporting traditionalism, but at the same time professes a non-religious worldview.
-It is more likely that her secular worldview will have found a way to maintain respect for tradition and authority, thus minimizing possible dissonance.
+This individual’s religious faith is more likely to have found a way to accommodate liberal values.
+The religious Ghanaian lives in a collectivistic culture that stresses values of conservatism, such as respect for authority and honoring tradition (Hunsberger, Owusu & Duck, 1999).
+Usually, religion supports and reflects these conservative values, posing no cognitive dissonance for a religious individual living in a collectivist country such as Ghana.
+Now imagine a non-religious Swede in contrast to a non-religious Ghanaian.
+The non-religious Swede is likely to experience congruency between his or her liberal humanistic values and secular worldview.
+Not so the non-religious Ghanaian, who holds cultural values supporting traditionalism, but at the same time professes a non-religious worldview.
+It is more likely that the non-religious Ghanaian’s secular worldview will have found a way to maintain respect for tradition and authority, thus minimizing any possible dissonance between his or her secularism and cultural values.

-Our goal in this paper is to present and analyze cross-cultural data in a manner that can identify differences and similarities in cultural patterns of interaction between the direct and indirect effects of religion on social policy among young adults from diverse cultural contexts.
-Our data source is the Young Adults and Religion in a Global Perspective (YARG) study (Nynäs et al. 2019).
-YARG is a mixed-methods project conducted in 2016-2018 in 13 countries from four continents targeting university students ages 18-30.
-For these analyses we utilized data collected from 4,964 participants who completed value surveys, attitude questionnaires, extensive religiosity probes and demographic information, as well as qualitative interviews which are not used in this paper.
+Our goal in this paper is to present and analyze cross-cultural data in a manner that can identify differences and similarities in cultural patterns of interaction between the direct and indirect effects of religion on social policy attitudes among young adults from diverse cultural contexts.
+Our data source is the Young Adults and Religion in a Global Perspective (YARG) study (Nynäs et al., 2019).
+YARG is a mixed-methods project conducted from 2016 through 2018 in 13 countries from four continents, and targeting university students aged 18–30.
+For these analyses, we utilized data collected from 4,964 participants who completed value surveys, attitude questionnaires, and extensive religiosity probes, and provided demographic information.
+They also participated in qualitative interviews which are not used in this paper.

 LITERATURE REVIEW

-The interplay between conservatism and liberalism
+The Interplay between Conservatism and Liberalism

-The clash between liberal and conservative worldviews, or the left-right polarization (Noël & Thérien, 2008) is often referred to as a “culture war” (Flanagan & Lee, 2003; Frimer et al. 2014, p.
+The clash between liberal and conservative worldviews, or the left-right polarization (Noël & Thérien, 2008) is often referred to as a “culture war” (Flanagan & Lee, 2003; Frimer et al., 2014, p.
 1205; Hunter, 1991).
 This polarization has intensified over the past decade (Bornschier, 2010; Carmines, Ensley & Wagner, 2012; Pew Research Center, 2014).
-It is reflected not only in voting patterns, economic policies and foreign policies across the globe, but also in attitudes towards social inequality, arms control, environmentalism, same-sex marriage, abortion, euthanasia and more (Kriesi, et al. 2012; Sherkat, 2014) and even in daily lifestyle choices (Pew Research Center, 2014).
-While attitudes towards social issues are directly affected by the teachings and policies of organized religions about these issues (Hood, Hill & Spilka, 2018), an underlying route by which religion affects social ideology and is through shaping ideological worldviews.
+It is reflected not only in voting patterns, economic policies and foreign policies across the globe, but also in attitudes towards social inequality, arms control, environmentalism, same-sex marriage, abortion, euthanasia and more (Kriesi, et al., 2012; Sherkat, 2014); even in daily lifestyle choices (Pew Research Center, 2014).
+While attitudes towards social issues are directly affected by the teachings and policies of organized religions about these issues (Hood, Hill & Spilka, 2018), religion can indirectly affect social ideology by shaping ideological worldviews.
 The terms liberal and conservative can be used either to connote political positions or broad worldviews.
-In this paper we refer to the latter meaning and consider liberalism and conservatism to reflect worldview constructs, which precede political positioning and shape voting patterns.
+In this paper, we refer to the latter meaning and deem liberalism and conservatism to reflect worldview constructs, which precede political positioning and shape voting patterns.